What’s more comforting than a bracing walk through a blizzard?

 How can I use it?

-With COVID-19 continuing to limit indoor socializing, meeting loved ones outside in the cold seems like an inevitability.
-Friluftsliv means embracing that.
-Make the most of this strange time and get out into nature: wander around with your kids, or go on a socially-distanced dog walk with a friend.
+Friluftsliv means embracing the outdoors.
+Make the most of this time and get out into nature: wander around with your kids, or go on a dog walk with a friend.

 Getting outside in the fresh air has proven health benefits—especially in the winter when lack of sunlight can affect our mood.
 Spending time outdoors is also comforting because it reminds us that nature is always there.
 Friluftsliv lets us embrace the tranquility of the great outdoors and the unique stillness that winter brings to natural landscapes.